rajneel18/100_CUDA_Kernels/Day19/notes.md

 *   **Block-level Parallelism:** The use of multiple blocks allows for parallel merging of independent subarrays.
 *   **Thread-level Parallelism (within a block):**  While the current `merge` function is not fully utilizing shared memory and instead relies on thread-local allocation, the merging of smaller subarrays *could* be further parallelized within a block using shared memory for efficient data sharing and synchronization.
 The `__syncthreads()` call suggests the intent of block-level cooperation, even if it's not fully optimized with shared memory.

-This explanation covers the theoretical aspects of the provided code.
-It is important to note that performance tuning for CUDA kernels, such as optimizing shared memory usage and thread/block configuration, is crucial for realizing the full potential of parallel merge sort.